TACACS+ Explained: Protocol, Authentication & When to Use

 Typical Use Routers and switches Wi-Fi, VPN, network access

-TACACS+ is typically deployed in environments where multiple administrators manage critical network infrastructure and accountability is essential.
-Organizations that rely on continuous operation and strict operational procedures need to ensure that only authorized personnel can access and modify network devices.
+TACACS+ is typically deployed in environments where multiple administrators manage critical network infrastructure and accountability is essential, such as:

 • Enterprise data centers